tangle-network/reth-node-blueprint-template/README.md

 The blueprint follows a clean architecture pattern:

-1. The library (`reth-docker-template-lib`) provides core functionality:
+1. The library (`reth-node-blueprint-template-lib`) provides core functionality:
    - State-changing operations as job functions
    - Monitoring utilities for data retrieval
    - A standalone CLI tool for direct interaction
-2. The binary (`reth-docker-template-bin`) integrates with the Tangle Network and exposes job functions
+2. The binary (`reth-node-blueprint-template-bin`) integrates with the Tangle Network and exposes job functions
-3. The `local_reth` submodule contains the Docker Compose configuration for running the Reth node
+3. The `reth_docker` directory contains the Docker Compose configuration for running the Reth node

 ## License